sc-dyer/super_tg_graphing/README.md

 If you are unfamiliar with python I reccomend starting with downloading and installing pyzo(https://pyzo.org/).
 It is an integrated development environment which makes getting started with python fairly straightforward.
-This program requires matplotlib, easygui, and pandas to run.
-If you are running a python version earlier than 3.7 you will also need to install tkinter(https://tkdocs.com/tutorial/install.html)
+This program requires matplotlib, easygui, numpy, and pandas to run.
+If you are not running pytho3.7 or newer or anaconda, you will also need to install tkinter(https://tkdocs.com/tutorial/install.html)
 Note: I had issues running this with python 3.7 which were resolved when I installed the pillow package

 This program is used for analyzing data outputted by SUPER_TG and comparing it to measured garnet traverses.